-The low-cost sport is a colourful adventure and lesson in conservation –– and it’s on the rise.
+The low-cost sport is a colourful adventure and lesson in conservation –– and it’s on the rise

 Giddy tourists, energetic children, and chatty locals gather along the Ogden Point Breakwater.
 I wish I could whisper to each and every one of them, “Hey, you.
 Yes, you!
 A whole universe of aquatic life exists just beneath your feet!”